XM Review 2026

 XM’s WebTrader platforms provide convenient, browser-based trading

-One feature I appreciate is the free VPS for automated trading, provided I meet the account balance and volume criteria.
+One feature I appreciate in particular is the free VPS for automated trading, provided I meet the account balance and volume criteria.

 If I don’t meet those criteria, there’s a $28 monthly fee, but it’s still an excellent option for automating trades.